Can I have your attention, please? Statistically speaking ... probably not.

 “The more touchpoints you have, the more complicated — but necessary — such a map becomes.”

 As the Stages of Change Model told us in Customer Psychology in Ecommerce: Behavior Change in the Digital Age, one slip up from an external force can cause a person to either progress or regress in their journey.
 The wrong message at the wrong time can force people to flee.
-On the other hand, matching your offer to the right stage works like magic.
+On the other hand, matching your offer to the right stage with a small personal touch works like magic.

 Customer journey maps help you keep it all straight.